4 Make-Ahead Ways to Hack Breakfast and Avoid the Morning Rut

 Here are four make-ahead breakfast ideas that all take fewer than three minutes of morning prep time:

 I make up batches of high-fiber, high-protein mini muffins and keep them in freezer bags for breakfasts and snacks anytime.
 Why mini and not regular muffins?
 Tiny minis thaw out in minutes.
 But the real reason (mom to mom): Texture is less important in a mini muffin than in a regular-sized muffin.
 You can load those babies up with healthy goodies, like flax, bran or ground nuts — things that could turn a regular muffin into a doorstop — and your kids won’t even blink an eye.
-Try my Magic Fruit-and-Veggie Muffins recipe (pictured above, featured in Food Network Magazine).
+Try my Magic Fruit-and-Veggie Muffins recipe (pictured above).

 1 teaspoon matcha green tea + 1/4 teaspoon vanilla + tiny dash turmeric

 Coconut milk (for the liquid) + a dash each of cardamom and cinnamon + 1 teaspoon honey

 1 tablespoon dried cranberries + 1 tablespoon mini chocolate chips